Developer-Student-Clubs-VSSUT-Burla/CEM-backend/README.md

 ## Support

-For support, email GDSC-VSSUT or join our Discord channel.
+For support, mail to dscvssutburla@gmail.com or join our Discord channel.

 ## Feedback

-If you have any feedback, please reach out to us at our Discord Channel
+In case of any feedback, reach out to us on our Discord Channel.